Risk management is challenging enough for any business, but for companies with global operations and interests, it’s even more arduous.

 2. Regulatory compliance

-According to Executive Perspectives on Top Risks Survey for 2015, from Protiviti and North Carolina State University’s ERM Initiative, regulatory change is the top business risk executives are concerned about.
+According to the Executive Perspectives on Top Risks Survey, from Protiviti and North Carolina State University’s ERM Initiative, regulatory change is the top business risk executives are concerned about.
 (The survey included organizations based outside of the United States.)

 Global risk consultants provide management with insight on how regulatory compliance changes at home and abroad may impact operations and costs, and influence business decision-making in areas ranging from hiring to investment.